esoterik0/ListMaster/README.md

 - Results

 There are two modes:
-- Dice Tables: Dice mode
+- Dice Tables: Roll mode
 - Add/Edit Tables: Edit Mode

 There are three types of tables